Quick Start Instructions

 and network-config

-, depending on the storage setup selected:
+depends on the storage architectural option selected:

-Dedicated Disks | user-data | network-config |
+Dedicated Disks | Centralized SAN |

-Centralized SAN | user-data | network-config |
+user-data | user-data |

 Warning: About SSH keys